 This converts the fax into a PDF and emails it to an email address of your choice.

-To request this, email a request for fax-to-email with the email address and phone number you want to use.
-You will need a separate number - you cannot use the number that you use to take calls. because your own number cannot also be used to receive faxes.
+To request this, raise a Chorus request for help within Oxford Service Manager, along with the email address and phone number you want to use.
+You will need a separate number from the number that you use to take calls. because your own number cannot also be used to receive faxes.

 Email to fax